ckeditor/ckeditor4/tests/plugins/easyimage/manual/customgroups.md

 ## Styles Group

-This manual test shows how one could
+This manual test shows how one could add style groups unrelated to positioning.

 1. Click on image widget.
 1. Click "Side Image" button.